tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 directly to fail when parsing the `JSON` data.
 Who cares when code is imperative anyway?

+#### Mixed Paradigms is not Quite a Good Idea

+Mixing paradigms is useful for alternative paradigms like imperative, and OOP but when we can write homogeneous simple functional programs we must keep writing functional programs.

+The reason is simple: FP is homogeneous (pure) so if you introduce workarounds (imperative, OO, etc.) it becomes heterogeneous 😖, it's like "proving" a theorem with human chimp 🙉 opinions instead of using math to prove itself recursively.

 ### Whitespaces are a Terrible Design

 Imperative has more **whitespaces** like `await fetch(path).then(...)`